 A: If you live in a privately-owned and managed residence, look for information about breaking your lease in your respective lease.
 Whether or not you are responsible for the full amount of the lease depends on the specific provisions in your contract.
 We recommend you talk to your property manager and reach out to Student Legal Service (SLS) if you need additional help negotiating.
 Leases must be reviewed individually and on a case by case basis.
 SLS can review your lease and advise you on how to best proceed and what legal options are available relative to terminating your lease.

 Students could also consider identifying a subletter if their lease allows.
 Again, review your lease and speak with your property manager about the possibility.
 The Roommate Finder tool and the Housing group on FB are good options for identifying a possible subletter.

 Q: What if an outbreak occurs in my apartment building?

 A: Students should follow CDC guidelines to best protect themselves in shared living spaces.
 Students exposed to COVID-19 should self quarantine in their locations per CDC guidelines.
 Some property managers will have spaces available to isolate if your individual units are not feasible if you are sick.
-The University is also trying to identify some possible isolation spaces they could make available as well.
+The University is not able to provide any possible isolation or quarantine spaces at this time for off-campus students.